LalraenOd/TestTaskParser/README.md

 TestTaskParser(DONE) - HTML-Parser and writer to DB, using regular expressions and MS-SQL

-TestTaskParserClient - Client for DB, using WPF and MVVM pattern
+TestTaskParserClient(TODO) - Client for DB, using WPF and MVVM pattern